Despair and dread grip Syrian refugees on election’s eve

 "IT WAS BOUND TO FAIL"

 The pressure cuts both ways.
-One anti-Assad activist in Lebanon named Jad wrote online last week that refugees who saw a friend or neighbour travelling to Syria around the time of the elections should note their names.
+One anti-Assad activist in Lebanon named Jad wrote online last week that refugees who saw a friend or neighbor traveling to Syria around the time of the elections should note their names.

 "They are going to vote for that donkey," he wrote, referring to Assad, saying their names should be made known and they should be held to account.